 Registration for future events visit us at STUDY CLUB

 The Reconstructive Dentistry Team

 Georgia Prosthodontics is a specialty practice focused on Implant, Cosmetic and Reconstructive Dentistry.
 Drs.
-Castro & Delgado have the training and private practice experience that makes treatments of complex cases more successful, including the following examples:
+Castro & Dr. Miller have the training and private practice experience that makes treatments of complex cases more successful, including the following examples:

 • Patients with severely worn/damaged teeth, missing all teeth, or with ill-fitting dentures can receive a full arch of natural-looking teeth to restore function & esthetics.

 • Patients with congenital defects, a chronic condition, or traumatic injury can receive oral prostheses, which may be a combination of dental implants, crowns, bridges, or veneers.